nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. This results in a `Command` object which is executed by the `LogicManager`.
 3. The command execution can affect the `Model` (e.g. adding a person) and/or raise events.
 4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`

+##### Add
+The add class allows the user to add tasks, deadlines or events to Mastermind.
+Tasks, deadlines and events are different objects.
+They are being stored as object attributes such as name, description, end date, start date and type. <br>

+You can refer to Figure 4 and Figure 5 below and the next page for the class diagram of Add.

+##### Clear
+Clear deletes the objects. <br>

+The user can delete the objects either at the homepage, deadlines, tasks or events tabs.
+The user is required to choose the correct index of the object. <br>

+After inputting the command, the object is cleared from the Storage. <br>

+##### Edit
+This is also to allow the user to update attributes of items he has already added in Mastermind. <br>

+The user can update the task by choosing the index of the task they want to change.
+They will then choose the specific field such as start date that they want to change.
+If there are multiple items, this is resolved by looking at the description of the task displayed to the user, allowing the user to choose the correct task instead. <br>

+However, the user can only update one item at a time.
+To update, the item being updated must be found, and removed from the Storage.
+After updating the attribute, the item is re-added back into Storage.
+If the update is successful, the details of the item will be printed and it will be shown to the user the new updates.
+Otherwise, an error message is generated.

+##### Exit
+This exit command runs when the user tries to exit the program, allowing the program to close.

+##### Find
+To find an item, the user will search through the Storage by calling “find <task>”, “find <date>” or “find <tag>”.
+It calls FindTagCommand to find the exact terms of the keywords entered by the user.

+##### Mark
+The Mark class is to allow users to mark their tasks/deadlines/events as completed, thus removing this object from the tasks/deadlines/events field, and moving into the Archive.
+The Mark class will not delete the object immediately, in case users would want to unmark the object due to person reasons by the UnmarkCommand.

 ### Model component